 Priming the system

-The main lymph drainage is in the thoracic area, and the lower one is along the lower end of the spine.
+The main lymph drainage is higher in the thoracic area, and the lower one is along the lower end of the spine.

 These areas can get “clogged up” easily, so generating flow through them first is very helpful.
 I generally do each step 5-10 times (10 for the most congested areas).